pauliusbaltrusis/pauliusbaltrusis.github.io/Mds/PCR-method-library/Basics/Most-common-sample-types-in-ddPCR.md

+---
+layout: default
-# Most common sample types in ddPCR
+title: Most common sample types in ddPCR

-Owner: Paulius Baltrušis
+parent: Basics
+nav_order: 4
+has_children: true
+---

 Digital droplet PCR can be run with a variety of sample types, making it versatile for numerous applications in research and diagnostics.
 Some of the most common sample types compatible with ddPCR are listed below: